supermassivedb/supermassive/readme.md

 The `user\0password` should be encoded in base64.

+There is only 1 user for the system.
+You set it, you can change the user credentials any restart.
+It is advisable to call an environment variable to populate these flags or another method to keep the password secure.

 ```bash
 (echo -n "AUTH " && echo -n $"username\\0password" | base64 && cat) | nc -C localhost 4000
 OK authenticated